everx-labs/ever-cli/README.md

 This command allows to play message on the contract state locally with trace.
 It can be useful when user wants to play contract interaction locally.
-User can call one contract locally with `tonos-cli debug call` and find output messages in trace log:
+User can call one contract locally with `ever-cli debug call` and find output messages in trace log:

 ```log
 Output messages: